brianrat2000/flashy_horizontal_infinite_slider/README.md

-Flashy horizontal infinite slider with no action buttons only toggle autoplay.
+Homemade flashy horizontal infinite slider with no action buttons only toggle autoplay.